igniteram/protractor-cli/README.md

 npm link
 ```

-`npm link` is very similar to `npm install -g` except that instead of downloading the package from the repo, the just cloned Cliptor folder becomes the global package.
+`npm link` is very similar to `npm install -g` except that instead of downloading the package from the repo, the just cloned protractor-cli folder becomes the global package.

 `cliptor` binary will be available to you globally and any changes you make in this folder could be verified by running binary from anywhere.